basil-vazhathottathil/Calculator_js/README.md

 # Calculator_js
-a calculator made using html ,css ,js
+a calculator made using html ,css ,js.The css is chatgpt(bcuz i suck)